Sarah Blake Diary Entry Nov 3, 2003 —

 I cried as I hugged my mom and younger brother.
-They told me they loved me and that they knew I would succeed.
+I was more scared to board a plane for the 1st time than go to a huge city like Los Angeles or shoot porn.
+Its was the fucking plane that was freaking me out.
+They told me they loved me and that they knew I would succeed and be ok.
 Still crying, I went through the gate and turned to wave one final good-bye to my family.
 The security guard was a really nice black lady that said’ “Oh, sugar it’ll be ok.”
 She had that southern charm that many women in Memphis have.
 She even gave me a little hug as I passed her.
 I went though security without a hitch.
 With ticket in hand I hunted for my gate, and the bar for a cigarette.
 I went to the gate first, and Gawd, it took forever to walk to it.
 I passed a “cheers” bar exactly like the show on TV.
 I heard this eerie classical music that makes you want to run or expect Bugs-Bunny to pop up and say “What’s up Doc?”

 After reading for about 20 minutes we were finally boarding.
 This was sink or swim time for me.
 First flight, never been to California, starting a career in porn.
 Woo, when I do something I sure go all the way.
 All or nothing!
 Well, as it turns out I wasn’t as much as a chicken-shit as I thought.
 I got to my seat, put my seat belt on and turned off my phone.
 I had a window seat and could see that I appeared to be right on the wing.
 I was instantly reminded of that movie by Steven King where that monster eats part of the plane and the guy freaks out.
 I laughed to myself nervously, kicking myself for not having another cigarette or a drink before the flight.
 I can’t drink that early in the morning though.
 It has to be after supper in the evening time or I’m just a mess.